File structure:

 FRENCH-GERMAN THEMATIC DICTIONARY

-ISBN : 2-9507005-1-9 - 166 pages - 1993 edition- format A5 - Euros 30 postage included
+ISBN : 2-9507005-1-9 - 149 pages - 1993 edition- PDF format e-book on CD-ROM (exhausted paper size format) - €30 including postage

-Click here for a general survey
+Click here for a presentation of the dictionary

 How to order

-The French-German lexicon (more than 10.000 words, synonyms and expressions in each language), prefaced by Rear Admiral Robillard (Ret.)
+The French-German lexicon (more than 10,000 words, synonyms and expressions in each language), prefaced by Rear Admiral Robillard (Ret.)
 (DASSAULT-AVIATION), was revised by Commander (Ret.)
 Callé, ex-professional technical translator and military language examiner, who wrote in his preface : "Integral part of the profound changes that the military professions are currently undergoing, the linguistic component constitutes more than ever a kingpin among the various competences required of officers and NCOs. (…) This work should be of great use to all those persons called on to use the German language in the military context".

 «Your lexicon, the headings of which cover the most important military sectors, very clearly gives a good insight into current Franco-German military terminology, and contributes to the improvement of Franco-German understandings in this domain.
 I am extremely pleased with this and hope that your publication will reach a wide public at the international level».